 .s.PGSQL.nnnn.lock will be created in each of the

 unix_socket_directories directories.
 Neither file should ever be removed manually.
+For sockets in the abstract namespace, no lock file is created.

 - could not create Unix-domain socket in directory "/var/run/postgresql"